limin-liu-tw/fp_data/README.txt

   For_PRL_NIST_14.jpg

 Code for prediction
   One can use the trained model to do prediciton on previous images.
+You need to change directory names in this script to load the model and test image.
   Usage:
     python3 PRL_load_model_run.py mdl360_800_30 For_PRL_a002_03.png